Module 2: Preparation

 Module 4: Exchange Online

 An overwhelming majority of business use Microsoft services to manage web applications.
 Skilled professionals who can manage these services are in high demand by organizations.
-Learn how to effectively implement, manage and maintain these services with our online Office 365 Web Content Management training.
+Learn how to effectively implement, manage and maintain these services with our online Office 365 migration training course.

 - Knowledge of enterprise email environments